emacsmirror/ipretty/README.md

 Interactive Emacs Lisp pretty-printing

-`ipretty.el` provides interactive functions to pretty-print the result of an expression and a global made `ipretty-mode` that advices `eval-print-last-sexp` to pretty print.
+`ipretty.el` provides interactive functions to pretty-print the result of an expression and a global mode `ipretty-mode` that advices `eval-print-last-sexp` to pretty print.

 ![screen shot](https://raw.github.com/steckerhalter/ipretty/master/ipretty.png)